Geosynchronous/P6-Mobile-Portfolio/README.md

 - The goal is to get a Google Pagespeed Insights score of at least 90/100 before project submission
 - Right now mobile is at 28/100 and desktop is 30/100
 - Preliminary analysis with tools tells me that the first thing to take care of is the pizza image which is over 2 MB
 - We are also supposed to make this portfolio are own, so I will probably just start by using a different smaller image that is relevant to my own portfolio

+10:23 PM

+- **Created gh-page**
+- To Webserve my latest repo version of Portfolio for analysis
+- Just created a gh-page from the cloned repository master, URL at http://geosynchronous.github.io/P6-Mobile-Portfolio/
+- Ran Pagespeed Insights and got the same result as for Cameron's original forked version
+- As needed, I will delete the previous gh-pages and create new ones from the updated master before testing with Pagespeed, etc
+-  **Mobile 28 and Desktop 30**

 ### Udacity Reviews